 The new surface structure has been introduced by ECMWF (Mats Hamrud) in CY31R2, and now the surface buffers are split into a "SP" one (prognostic surface variables) and a "SD" one (diagnostic surface variables).
 The word "surface" can be sometimes misleading because we find not only surface or internal soil quantities, but also upper-air quantities at a specified level (temperature at 10 meters, height of the top of the PBL, total cloudiness).
 "SP" buffers are split into several groups, "SD" buffers also.
-They replace the old buffer GPPBUF which has been removed.
 The total number of fields reaches a total close to 200, and new fields are regularly added.